Overview

 Common warts

-It's difficult to prevent HPV infections that cause common warts.
-If you have a common wart, you can prevent the spread of the infection and formation of new warts by not picking at a wart and not biting your nails.
+It's hard to prevent HPV infections that cause common warts.
+If you have a common wart, you can prevent the spread of the infection and keep new warts from forming by not picking at a wart and not biting your nails.

 Plantar warts

-To reduce the risk of contracting HPV infections that cause plantar warts, wear shoes or sandals in public pools and locker rooms.
+To lower the risk of contracting HPV infections that cause plantar warts, wear flip-flops or other shoes on public pool decks and in locker rooms.

 Genital warts

-You can reduce your risk of developing genital warts and other HPV-related genital lesions by:
+Lower the risk of getting genital warts and other HPV-related genital sores by:

 HPV vaccines